Skip to content

 Benchmarks API Reference

 The benchmarks package measures the computational frontier: at what system size does quantum hardware outperform the best classical methods for simulating Kuramoto-XY dynamics?
-Four modules answer this from different angles — exact diagonalisation, GPU statevector, MPS tensor networks, and application-oriented metrics.
+Six modules answer this from different angles — documented classical baselines, exact diagonalisation, GPU statevector, MPS tensor networks, application-oriented metrics, and differentiable-programming conformance.

 Architecture